-Each student will be randomly assigned to a Council.
+Each student will be assigned to a Council.
 The Council tournament will help build the culture of RBHS, motivate students to become invested in their school, and create ownership of their education.
-The house structure will contribute to helping students build leadership skills, camaraderie, positive relationships, and eventually investment in their educational experience at RBHS
+The house structure will contribute to helping students build leadership skills, camaraderie, positive relationships, and eventually investment in their educational experience at RBHS.

 There will be ten Councils into which the student body will be divided